renaschweizer/Bombus_franklini_pop_gen/README.md

-These are the scripts used to process the raw sequence data, map to the reference genome, call genotypes, and filter genotypes.
+These are the scripts used to process the raw sequence data, map to the reference genome, call genotypes, and filter genotypes on the SciNet ATLAS cluster.
+For more detailed information on the GATK workflow, please see [my other github repo on GATK](https://github.com/renaschweizer/congen-gatk).

 #### Make config files